martenpalsson/note_scanner/DEVELOPER_SPEC.md

 ## Project Status
 Currently in active development phase.
 Recent work includes:
-- Implementation of notes view as main interface
+- Implementation of notes view as main interface with calm marine blue background
+- Swipeable text/image viewer in note editing screen
+- Full-screen image viewing capability
 - Removal of capture view from codebase
 - Addition of capture button to notes view
 - Basic notes management functionality
+- ADB over WiFi deployment setup for WSL development

 ## Development Context
 - This is a hobby project with no set deadline